GutZuFusss/ImageFinder/README.md

 -------
 Note that this code is licensed under the GNU General Public License v3.
 If you make any changes to the source you are obliged to also license it under the GPLv3 and you are also required to **release the full source code aswell**.
-This may only seem fair, but too many people are just too immature so I have to license it under the GPLv3 copyleft license.
+This may only seem fair, but too many people are just too immature so I have to license it under the GPLv3 copy-left license.

 Building